 25hours Hotel Sydney The Olympia holds a Michelin Selected designation in the 2025 Michelin Hotels guide, which launched its Australia coverage as part of the guide's broader global expansion.
 Michelin Selected is the entry tier of Michelin's hotel recognition system, below the Key distinctions but representing a curated standard: properties that meet a threshold for quality, character, and experience that the guide's inspectors consider worth directing travellers toward.

 In practical terms, this places The Olympia in good company across Sydney's accommodation spectrum.
 The Michelin Hotels list for Sydney draws from multiple categories and price points, and a Selected designation on a design-led independent property in Darlinghurst carries different weight than the same recognition on a five-star tower.
-It signals that the experience holds up under scrutiny from an externally credible source, which matters for travellers who are unfamiliar with the 25hours brand or who are weighing it against more established Sydney names.
+It signals that the experience holds up under scrutiny from a credible source.

-For comparison within Australia's broader design-hotel cohort, The Calile in Brisbane and Melbourne Place in Melbourne represent similar property types in their respective cities, each occupying a niche where architectural identity and neighbourhood integration are the primary value propositions.
+For comparison within Australia's broader design-hotel cohort, The Calile in Brisbane and Melbourne Place in Melbourne represent similar property types in their respective cities.
 The Tasman in Hobart plays a comparable role in a smaller market.
 The Olympia is Sydney's clearest entry in this Australian cohort of design-forward independents.

 Atmosphere and What to Expect on Arrival

-The approach to The Olympia along Oxford Street puts you immediately in contact with the neighbourhood rather than insulating you from it.
+The approach to The Olympia along Oxford Street puts you in direct contact with the neighbourhood.
 The public spaces in 25hours properties are typically designed to function as social infrastructure for the surrounding area, with bars, lobbies, and food-and-beverage outlets that draw local regulars as much as hotel guests.
-This is a deliberate blurring of the boundary between hotel and neighbourhood, and it gives the property an energy that more self-contained luxury hotels cannot easily replicate.
+This blurs the boundary between hotel and neighbourhood and gives the property a different energy from more self-contained luxury hotels.

 Guests arriving from outside Sydney often find Darlinghurst more interesting as a base than the CBD hotels, precisely because the neighbourhood has its own pace and its own dining and nightlife ecosystem.
 The ADGE Hotel + Residence sits nearby in the same inner-east corridor, and the area around Oxford Street connects easily to Surry Hills, Paddington, and the eastern suburbs, all of which are relevant for a food-and-culture-focused visit.
 The 57 Hotel in Surry Hills offers a further data point on how the inner-south-east accommodation market is developing around smaller, character-driven properties.